Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Mix
 ===

 The :py:meth:`.InstrumentContext.mix` method performs a series of aspirate and dispense on a single location.
-It's designed to help blend the contents of a well together using a single command rather than using multiple ``aspirate()`` and ``dispense()`` calls.
+It's designed to help mix the contents of a well together using a single command rather than using multiple ``aspirate()`` and ``dispense()`` calls.
 This method includes arguments that let you specify the number of times to mix, the volume (in uL) of liquid, and the location of a well that contains the liquid you want to mix.

 .. code-block:: python